Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

 \subsubsection{Seed generation}

 The message is used to generate the random seed used in \Fenc.
+This is done by using a PRF on the message and a token derived from the public key.
+In both FrodoKEM \cite{naehrig2017frodokem}, ML-KEM \cite{nist2023mlkem}, and SABER \cite{basso2020saber}, this is performed with a call to a Keccak instance taking the message concatenated with a hash of the public key as input.
 This is central within the correctness of the FOT.
 If the message is altered, the seed generated during the decapsulation will be significantly different from the one used during the encapsulation, resulting in a different ciphertext altogether.
 Therefore, we need to ensure the correctness of the seed.

 The application of our countermeasure results in a masked message.
-This masking is an arithmetic masking modulo $2^d$.
-The seed generation uses a hash function, implying computations with boolean logic.
-To perform it in a secure manner, one must first convert the masking from arithmetic to boolean (A2B conversion).
+This masking is an arithmetic masking modulo $2^d$, or a boolean masking if $d=1$.
+Seed generation uses a hash function, implying computations with boolean logic.
+To perform it in a secure manner, if $d\neq1$ , we must first convert the masking from arithmetic to boolean (A2B conversion).
 Once done, this can be fed into a secure masked hash function.
-However, such an implementation of the hash function is costly.
+However, such an implementation of the hash function is costly but necessary.